Seatis/my-teaching-materials/project/hardware/hw-fzs-Todo/README.md

  - lp  Lists all the tasks by priority
  - p   Add priority to a task
  - a   Adds a new task
- - r   Removes an task
+ - r   Removes a task
- - c   Completes an task
+ - c   Completes a task
  ```

 #### List tasks